top of page

 • Neurological Issues: Conditions like Parkinson’s, Alzheimer's and MS (multiple sclerosis) impact nerve signaling to the digestive system.

-• Autoimmune Diseases: Inflammatory conditions, like lupus, scleroderma, sarcoidosis and amyloidosis, can cause constipation by affecting gut health.
+• Autoimmune Diseases: Inflammatory conditions, like lupus, scleroderma, sarcoidosis and amyloidosis, can cause constipation via inflammation, nerve damage or motility changes.

 Complications of Constipation